ALive-research/Slicer-Liver/README.md

 -  To enable the developer mode go to :
     - Edit > Application Settings > Developer

-- Then tick the `Enable developer mode` check box.
+- Then check the `Enable developer mode` check box.
 The application may need to be restarted for this modification to be taken into account.

 - To run the unit tests, open the Slicer-Liver extension, expand the `Reload & Test` menu and click on the `Reload and Test` button.